techidaily/site-bypass-frp/source/_posts/in-2024-how-to-bypass-google-frp-lock-from-xiaomi-redmi-note-12t-pro-devices-by-drfone-android.md

 The ****Xiaomi Redmi Note 12T Pro FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Xiaomi Redmi Note 12T Pro device after it has been reset.
 By requesting the Google account credentials tied to the Xiaomi Redmi Note 12T Pro device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Xiaomi Redmi Note 12T Pro device.
 In essence, the Xiaomi Redmi Note 12T Pro FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Xiaomi Redmi Note 12T Pro device, providing additional protection.
-Each [Xiaomi device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Xiaomi device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Xiaomi Redmi Note 12T Pro device.
 It activates when you perform a factory reset on your Xiaomi smartphone without signing out of the associated Google account.

 ### Usage of Xiaomi Redmi Note 12T Pro FRP Code